Wednesday, February 12, 2025

 Neuroqueer Heresies: Critiquing ‘tame autistics’

-Walker defines “tame autistics” by a variety of characteristics: “they are heterosexual, asexual, and/or fairly closeted about their sexuality; they grew up fairly affluent and have never faced extreme poverty or homelessness; they are highly capable of oral speech; they are ableist, and have no problem with pathologizing non-speaking autistics or other autistics who are significantly more disabled than themselves; they regard disability as shameful and tend to avoid describing themselves as disabled; they rarely contradict non-autistic ‘autism experts’ or ableist autism organizations run by non-autistic people; they have few (if any) close autistic friends and have never been deeply involved in the radical activist autistic culture and communities from which the Neurodiversity Movement emerged; they have appropriated the term ‘neurodiversity’ now that it’s becoming a well-known buzzword, but their thinking remains rooted in the pathology paradigm” (pp. 402-403).
+“[T]hey are “white; they are heterosexual, asexual, and/or fairly closeted about their sexuality; they grew up fairly affluent and have never faced extreme poverty or homelessness; they are highly capable of oral speech; they are ableist, and have no problem with pathologizing non-speaking autistics or other autistics who are significantly more disabled than themselves; they regard disability as shameful and tend to avoid describing themselves as disabled; they rarely contradict non-autistic ‘autism experts’ or ableist autism organizations run by non-autistic people; they have few (if any) close autistic friends and have never been deeply involved in the radical activist autistic culture and communities from which the Neurodiversity Movement emerged; they have appropriated the term ‘neurodiversity’ now that it’s becoming a well-known buzzword, but their thinking remains rooted in the pathology paradigm” (pp. 542-544).

-Citations are from an eBook, read on the Hoopla platform.
+Citations are from an eBook, accessed on the Hoopla platform.
+Pagination will vary depending on font and size of text.

 No comments: